 What started as a traditional farming competition has grown into a massive national festival, combining ploughing contests with live entertainment, food stalls, agricultural showcases, and hundreds of exhibitors from across Ireland and beyond.

-We’ve experienced the Ploughing Championships ourselves, (even if it was on a school tour!) and it’s unlike anything else — part agricultural show, part festival, part social event.
+We’ve experienced the Ploughing Championships ourselves (even if it was on a school tour!) and it’s unlike anything else — part agricultural show, part festival, part social event.
+It’s not just about farming; it’s like a giant pop-up city in the middle of a field.
+Honestly, it’s probably the most “Irish” place you can be in a single afternoon.

 If you’re visiting Ireland in September, this is one of the most authentic Irish events you can attend.
 It’s a true slice of Irish life and culture, especially if you want to experience something beyond the typical tourist attractions in Ireland.